 Script of Video:

 The D.B.
 Weldon Library belongs to a group of libraries known as Western Libraries at Western University.

 The Weldon Library supports the Faculties of Arts & Humanities, Social Sciences, and Information & Media Studies.

 As you enter the Weldon Library, you will see a map and floorplan to help orient you to the library.
 There are five floors in the building.
-The main floor offers many different services.
+The first floor offers many different services.